tsackton/taelgarverse/docs/people/dunmari/padma.md

 An innkeeper and master of a caravanserai waystation on the [Tokra-Darba Road](<../../gazetteer/greater-dunmar/roads/tokra-darba-road.md>), running one of the first waystations on the west side of the [Copper Hills](<../../gazetteer/greater-dunmar/darba-highlands/copper-hills.md>).
 Generally well positioned to receive and pass along news.

-In late July 1748, was briefly cut off from [Tokra](<../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/tokra/tokra.md>) by wyverns who had made a nest in the ruined mining town of [Vandar](<../../gazetteer/greater-dunmar/realms/dunmar/central-dunmar/vandar.md>).
-Pleased to receive news that [Dunmar Fellowship](<../pcs/dunmar-fellowship/dunmar-fellowship.md>) had killed the wyverns and the road was clear on 26 July 1748.